bcohenboulakia/nbworkshop/README.md

 ## Presentation

-_nbworkshop_ is a streamlined tool designed for educators who use Jupyter Notebooks to teach Python and need to efficiently prepare and distribute exercise Notebooks with hidden solutions or instructor-only comments:
+_nbworkshop_ is a specialized tool to prepare and distribute Python exercise Notebooks with hidden solutions or instructor-only comments:
 ![Simple nbworkshop example](https://github.com/user-attachments/assets/be557bda-6294-432e-8739-4d19538a341e)

 Unlike more comprehensive systems such as _nbgrader_, _nbworkshop_ prioritizes simplicity and flexibility, allowing teachers to mark specific parts of any cell-whether code or markdown-focr removal in student versions, without imposing a rigid file structure or complex workflow.
 An archive (ZIP) containing these student versions, along with any necessary attachments, can also be created.
-This makes it easy to distribute up-to-date materials to students while keeping instructor content private and organized.
+This makes it easy to distribute up-to-date materials to students while keeping instructor content private and organized, and prevents discrepancies between tutor and student versions due to oversight or manipulation errors.

 For users working with GitHub, _nbworkshop_ also provides a workflow that monitors specific directories and, whenever a Notebook within these monitored directories is updated on the `main` branch, automatically generates Student versions of those Notebooks that is stored on a specific branch.
 If ZIP archives are to be created, they are stored in the same branch.
 Note that this workflow can be easily adapted to GitLab or BitBucket using their respective CD/CI tools.

 **Key features:**
-- **Targeted Solution and instructions Hiding**: Teachers can precisely mark individual lines or blocks in both code and markdown cells as solutions.
-They are removed and replaced with placeholders, clearly indicating where students need to provide their answers.
-Instructor notes can also be provided, they are removed in the student version.
-All other content remains unchanged.
+- **Solution and instructions Hiding**: Mark solutions in your code or markdown cells using dedicated comments or tags.
+When building the student version, these elements are replaced by placeholders—making it clear to students what they need to complete.
+Any instructor notes are also removed, ensuring that only the intended content appears in the student notebook.
 - **Automatic Batch Processing**: The conversion tool can process multiple Notebooks at once, generating student versions and optional ZIP archives containing all referenced attachments.
-- **GitHub Integration**: A pre-configured GitHub Actions workflow automatically regenerates the student versions and archives whenever Notebooks are updated on the `main` branch ([manual trigger](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) is also possible).
+- **GitHub Integration**: A GitHub Actions workflow automatically regenerates the student versions and archives whenever Notebooks are updated on the `main` branch (a [manual trigger](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) is also possible).
 All the generated material is stored in a specific branch.
-- **Automation-ready and extensible**: Offers complete adaptability, allowing to either extend the existing workflow with custom processing steps or integrate the conversion script to an entirely new workflow tailored to specific environment and requirements (using other CI/CD chains if needed).
+- **Automation-ready and extensible**: You can customize the standard workflow by specifying your own pre- or post-processing commands (for example to publish files to a LMS).
+Alternatively, the conversion script can be integrated into other CI/CD pipelines (e.g., GitLab CI/CD, Bitbucket Pipelines, or any custom-made workflow), making it suitable for both standard and fully bespoke automation environments.
 - **Flexible Configuration**: All markers, placeholders, and naming conventions are controlled via a simple JSON configuration file, making adaptation to different teaching styles and environments straightforward.
 One can for example use a code placeholder that raises a `NotImplementedError`.

 ## Installation and Prerequisites